ElectroCode/Unreal-Sweet_Jesus/README.md

 ==================

-Please make sure you enable: ssl, remote includes, ~& All customizations are to build on these being enabled Including all static configuration files are remote included, including set {}
+Please make sure you enable: ssl, remote includes, ~& All customizations are to build on these being enabled.
+Including all static configuration files are remote included, including set {}

-If you don't you will not be able to link, and we won't let you link if you don't.
+''If you don't you will NOT BE ABLE TO LINK, and we won't let you link if you don't.''

 #Download
     git clone https://github.com/Iota-Spencer/Unreal-Sweet_Jesus